rkitover/windows-dev-guide/README.md

 the
 [Makefile](https://github.com/rkitover/windows-dev-guide/blob/master/Makefile)
 in this repository for a stupid example of how to deal with such an issue.

+When writing Makefiles, be aware that you cannot use literal Windows paths with backslashes as that is an escape character in POSIX shells, you can enclose them in single quotes or use forward slashes, which work for the vast majority of Windows programs.

 ### Using tmux/screen with PowerShell